kirofint/eballs/README.md

 2. Create a [mongo database](https://www.mongodb.com/)
 3. Copy`.env.example`to .env and edit config for you
 4. Run `yarn` in the root folder
-5. Start the project with`npm start`
+5. Start the project with `yarn start`